-Patrick Norrell, director of agriculture and economic growth for Tetra Tech International Development Services, discusses the importance of incorporating commercial sustainability into food security programs, which in turn will help make economic growth more inclusive and resilient.
+Patrick Norrell, former director of agriculture and economic growth for Tetra Tech International Development Services, discusses the importance of incorporating commercial sustainability into food security programs, which in turn will help make economic growth more inclusive and resilient.
 All opinions expressed in this post are the author’s own.

 Under Feed the Future, we agricultural development professionals have come to understand that helping farmers grow and sell more is simply not enough to sustainably improve lives and livelihoods.
 We also must identify and tackle a range of issues not strictly related to the movement of commodities from primary production to end consumer via the value chain.
 Increasingly, integrated development programming has prepared us to think beyond the framework of the value chain to consider the larger market system at work, with all of its interrelated social, political, and economic challenges and opportunities.